kuro8bit/Image-Processing/Edge Detection/README.en.md

 - Laplacian 4
 - Laplacian 8

-Time execution of each filter: around 10 seconds
+Execution time of each filter: around 10 seconds

 ## Test